mikemaccana/agave/README.md

     Tue Jun 04 2013 22:16:50 GMT+0100 (BST)

-Whereas:
+You can also specify a date to be before/after.
+For example:

     var joinedCompanyDate = new Date('Tue Jun 04 2013 1:00:00 GMT+0100 (BST)')
     (3).weeks().after(joinedCompanyDate)

 Returns a Date for 3 weeks after that date, eg:

     Thu Jun 27 2013 22:44:05 GMT+0100 (BST)